aleiadevore/holbertonschool-unity/0x07-unity-animation/README.md

-# 0x05.
-Unity - Assets: Models, Textures
+# 0x07 Unity - Animation

+This is the third part of the platformer project finished in [0x08-unity-audio](../0x08-unity-audio).
+Building on the [Assets, UI](../0x06-unity-assets_ui), I created an animated character model.

 ## Learning Objectives
 At the end of this project, you are expected to be able to explain to anyone, without the help of Google: